 You’ll also need a hose to wash away the cleaning product after use.
 You can use a pressure washer on the lowest setting, but this is typically not advised as it can risk damaging the timber.

-Before starting, it’s important to note that the bleach may result in the colour of the wood fading.
-If you wish to prevent this and get rid of the surface patina, please move on to the next method in this list.
+Before starting, it’s important to note that bleach may cause the colour of the wood to fade.
+If you wish to prevent this and eliminate the surface patina, proceed to the next method in this list.
 However, if fading isn’t a concern, you may continue with the cleaning process.

 After you’ve completed your preparations and the furniture is completely dry, start by removing any loose dirt that may be present, using either a soft brush or a vacuum cleaner.
 You can then apply the cleaner, scrub any stubborn dirt off the surface of the wood and rinse off leftover soap or dirt missed by the brush.